ruthenian8/dff-telegram-connector/README.md

     if isinstance(response, str):
         bot.send_message(update.from_user.id, response)
-    # write some conditions to choose an alternative response method
+    # possibly, add some conditions to choose an alternative response method

-    # update the `context` key in `data` to save changes to the state
+    # update the `context` key in the `data` variable to save the new state
     data["context"] = context